SR postcode area

 The SR postcode area, also known as the Sunderland postcode area, is a group of eight postcode districts in north-east England, within three post towns.
 These cover eastern Tyne and Wear (including Sunderland) and north-east County Durham (including Seaham and Peterlee).

+Mail for the SR postcode area is processed at Tyneside Mail Centre in Gateshead, along with mail for the DH, DL, NE and TS postcode areas.

 Coverage

 The approximate coverage of the postcode districts: